Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Discontinuous Distancing Cost and Policy Interventions

-We characterize the threshold on the cost of distancing such that if $c(t)$ is above the threshold, the slope of prevalence is positive, and if $c(t)$ is below the threshold, the slope of prevalence is negative.
-The difference between the threshold and the actual $c(t)$ is the largest instantaneous change in $c$ that will not change the sign of the slope of $I(t)$.
+Before studying the effects of discontinuous changes in the distancing cost in detail, we introduce a useful technical tool to determine whether a policy change will lead to a second wave.
+In particular, we characterize the threshold on the distancing cost $\overline{c}(t)$ such that if $c(t)$ is above the threshold $\overline{c}(t)$, the slope of prevalence is positive, and if $c(t)$ is below the threshold $\overline{c}(t)$, the slope of prevalence is negative.
+The difference between the threshold and the actual distancing cost $c(t)$ is the largest instantaneous change in $c(t)$ that will not change the sign of the slope of $I(t)$.